 Pale Hall (pictured) is just down the hill in Llandderfel, has recently re-opened after extensive refurbishment as a fine dining restaurant and hotel.
-The food is excellent and unusually for this part of the world, caters very well for vegetarians.
-Slightly further away (5 miles) is Tyddyn Llan, a Michelin starred restaurant in Llandrillo, and for spectacular views as well as delicious food we would recommend the Lake Vyrnwy Hotel (10 miles away).
+The food is excellent and unusually for this part of the world, caters well for vegetarians.
+Slightly further away (5 miles) is Tyddyn Llan, a Michelin starred restaurant in Llandrillo.
+For unpretentious and relaxed dining there is Old Wives’ Tales in Corwen (7 miles) and for spectacular views as well as delicious food we would recommend the Lake Vyrnwy Hotel (10 miles away).

 If you want to cook, Bala has shops which offer local produce including an award winning butcher – T J Roberts.
 As well as traditional cuts of meat they have a deli counter which offers a very good cheese selection as well as local fruit and veg.
 Bala also has a Co-Op supermarket, Spar and a number of small, independent shops including one of the best beer and wine shops you will find anywhere.
 A trip to Wales isn’t complete without a trip to Stori.